Who needs to provide proof of English facility?

 Visit the English Language Requirements page to determine how to send us proof of English facility for your respective test/qualification; methods of submission will vary depending on the type of proof submitted.
 Scores not sent as directed may cause delays in the assessment of your application.

-We recommend that you request to have your results sent to us as soon as they become available, we cannot assess your application with unofficial scores.
+Please note, the transmission of electronic test scores may take 2-3 weeks to be processed.
+Therefore, we recommend that you request to have your results sent to us shortly after submitting your OUAC application and well before the deadline as we cannot assess your application with unofficial scores.

 NOTE: It is very important that you register for a test using the same first names(s), surname(s) (last/family name), date of birth, and gender as on your application for admission.
 We cannot match your results to your application if the information differs and this will delay your assessment.

 If your tests scores do not meet the English Language Requirements on your first try, you will not be penalized.
-It is okay to make multiple attempts; however, you must send us acceptable scores in order for your application to be reviewed.
-If you are sending more than one result, please make sure they are all submitted by the document deadline to avoid delays in your application assessment.
+If you are sending more than one result, please ensure you have arranged for your scores to be sent by the document deadline to avoid delays in your application assessment.